Common questions about

 Enterprise & Support

 On the support side: SLA-backed response times, a dedicated Slack channel with named engineers, priority patches and escalation paths.
 If you need a BAA for HIPAA compliance, we sign it directly.
-We also track every upstream Open Wearables release and roll out updates, new providers, and security patches with zero downtime.

 Most teams start self-hosted and bring in Momentum when they need production guarantees.
 See custom deployment and enterprise support for the full scope.